Frozenlock/dresser/readme.md

 Extensions are build on top of the dresser methods.
 Their purpose is to provide additional capabilities that will not only work on any dresser implementation, but will continue to work even after migrating the data from one implementation to another.

+Warning: extensions are a work in progress and will most likely have breaking changes.

 ## Schemas

 The base Dressers don't have any support for schemas.
 Similar (better) capabilities should be added via extensions.

 For example, an extensions could leverage Malli to validate all the data going in and conform all the data coming out.
-This would add support for additional types such as clojure sets.
-Contrary to normal DB schemas, those specs could be reused elsewhere, such as the HTTP handlers.
+Contrary to normal DB schemas, those specs could be reused elsewhere, such as in HTTP handlers.

 ## Todo:
 - Control automatic retries.